-Tickets to the cistern are $10 for adults and $8 for ages 9-17 (younger children are not allowed), and free on Thursdays.
+The cistern is free on Thursdays.
 Buy tickets and make reservations online.
-Tours of the cistern are offered Wednesday - Fridays from 3:30 p.m. - 7 p.m., as well as Saturday - Sundays from 10 a.m. - 7 p.m.
+Tours of the cistern are offered Wednesday to Friday from 3:30 p.m. to 7 p.m., as well as Saturday and Sundays from 10 a.m. to 7 p.m.

 Kayak at Discovery Green

 If it’s a warm day (which there’s a good chance of in Houston!), head down to Discovery Green downtown, and go on a kayak or stand-up paddleboard tour.
-Find Kinder Lake in the northeast portion of the park, and after signing a waiver and paying $5, Bayou City Adventures will take you on a few guided laps around the shallow lake that is stocked with fish.
-This activity is limited to weekends from March 18 - May 29, and daily after that until June 25.
+Find Kinder Lake in the northeast portion of the park, and after signing a waiver, Bayou City Adventures will take you on a few guided laps around the shallow lake that is stocked with fish.
+This activity is limited to weekends from March 18 to May 29, and daily after that until June 25.

 Take the Ferry in Galveston

 The Galveston-Port Bolivar ferry originally began its services in the 1800s.
 Now it is free to the public and open to vehicles and pedestrians.